jakobpederson/trello_story_points/README.md

 # Story Point Counter
-* goes over trello cards in a board and breaks down story point scores and card counts
+* goes over trello cards in a board and breaks down story point scores and card counts and points and cards per members or member combination.

 # Card Format
 Card names need to have this format for this script to work: